bneff84/pop-os-bootstrap/README.md

 [Pop!_OS Website](https://pop.system76.com/docs/keyboard-shortcuts/) but some of the more common ones are outlined here.
 Your "super" key is the "Windows" key on most US keyboards.
 * `Tap the Super Key` - Activities Overview - Shows thumbnails of all open windows and allows global search
+* `Super + Tab` - Switch between active applications (similar to alt-tab on windows)
+* `Super + Grave` - Switch between windows in the current application.
+For the uninitiated, the "grave" is the ` symbol on the ~ key
 * `Super + V` - Open/Close Calendar/Notifications Tray
 * `Super + T` - Open a new Terminal window
 * `Super + Up Arrow`/`Super + Down Arrow` - Change your virtual desktop workspace